dhilipkmr/passengerAutoSuggestGI/README.md

-# Created Passenger Component in goibibo
+# Duplicated Passenger Component of Goibibo

 ## Installation:<br/>
 1.npm install from the root<br/>